 July and August are the liveliest and hottest months.
 If you want summer temperatures but fewer tourists, travelling to Spain in June is a good option.

-Lastly, if you’d like a different Christmas experience and getting to know more about Spanish culture, December is your month.
+Lastly, if you’d like a different Christmas experience and get to know more about Spanish culture, December is your month.

 Top tips for travelling to Spain